 No, you do not need to have a lawyer to attend FDP mediation.
 However, if a lawyer is representing you in the foreclosure case, your lawyer must attend mediation.

 There is no fee for homeowners in FDP mediation.
 The FDP is funded by a fee charged to lenders who file foreclosure cases in Maine courts.

 a) I know ahead of time.
 If you know that you can’t make it to court on the date set by the court notice, use the “Motion to Continue Mediation in Foreclosure Action” form (FDP-04) to let the court know why you cannot make it and to ask for another date.
 This is called a continuance.
 Fill in the form and send it to the court.
-Send a copy to Bank Counsel.
+Send a copy to the lender's attorney.
 The judge will decide whether your date can be changed, and if you have not heard what the judge decided, call the clerk to find out.
 No news means your mediation is on!

 b) It’s the last minute!
 If you cannot make the court date due to a last minute emergency, call the clerk and explain.
 You will also need to send a written note to the clerk to explain what happened and what you would like.
 A judge will decide whether your mediation may be rescheduled.